rust-lang/book/second-edition/nostarch/chapter10.md

 Listing 10-16: Conditionally implement methods on a generic type depending on trait bounds

-We can also conditionally implement a trait for any type that implements a trait.
+We can also conditionally implement a trait for any type that implements another trait.
 Implementations of a trait on any type that satisfies the trait bounds are called *blanket implementations*, and are extensively used in the Rust standard library.
 For example, the standard library implements the `ToString` trait on any type that implements the `Display` trait.
 The `impl` block in the standard library looks similar to this code:

 ```
 impl<T: Display> ToString for T {